Family and Group Volunteering

 At a training class, you’ll learn how to identify frogs by their calls.
 You’ll then visit local wetlands on your own to collect data about the frogs and toads present.

-The training class will be held at the zoo’s Discovery Classroom on Saturday, March 2, 2013, from 11 AM – 3 PM.
+Training classes will be held at the zoo’s Discovery Classroom on two Saturdays: February 21 and February 28, 2015, from 11 AM – 3 PM.
 Bring a sack lunch or snack.
-There is no fee to attend.
+There is no fee to attend and you need only attend ONE of the classes.
 To register for the training or get more information, contact the Zoo Volunteer Office at 260-427-6828 or email@example.com.
 You’ll be a part of real effort to preserve the natural wonders in your own back yard.

 Wild Zoo Halloween

-To learn how your family or organization can participate in the Wild Zoo Halloween, contact the Volunteer Office at 260-427-6828 or e-mail firstname.lastname@example.org.
+To learn how your organization can participate in the Wild Zoo Halloween, contact the Volunteer Office at 260-427-6828 or e-mail firstname.lastname@example.org.